 Distance between Tarp/Rain Cover and the Hammock

 If you plan to use one of the above hammock tent systems in hot or humid weather, consider getting one with an adjustable air gap between the tarp/rain cover and the hammock.
-Good airflow is necessary to combat the transfer of condensation from your tarp into the hammock and onto your sleeping insulation.Editor's note: Help support this site by making your next gear purchase through one of the affiliate links above.
-Click a link, buy what you need, and the seller will contribute a portion of the purchase price to support SectionHiker's unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.
+Good airflow is necessary to combat the transfer of condensation from your tarp into the hammock and onto your sleeping insulation.SectionHiker is reader-supported.
+We only make money if you purchase a product through our affiliate links.
+Help us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.

 Check Out All of SectionHiker's Gear Guides!